 RULES AND STATUTES

-This page includes rules related to Intellectual Property Law and beyond.
-Click here for resources surrounding Federal Rules of Civil Procedure, Federal Rules of Appellate Procedure, and Federal Rules of Evidence.
-You can also find Jury Instructions for multiple circuits, as well as the Delaware Default Standard for Discovery, Including Discovery of ESI, and Delaware Default Standard for Access to Source Code.
+This page includes rules related to intellectual property law and beyond.
+Click here to access Federal Rules of Civil Procedure, Federal Rules of Appellate Procedure, and Federal Rules of Evidence resources.
+You can also find Jury Instructions for multiple circuits; the Delaware Default Standard for Discovery, including Discovery of ESI; and Delaware’s Default Standard for Access to Source Code.

-This page briefly summarizes the contents of statutes commonly implicated in intellectual property matters and disputes.
+This page links to, and briefly summarizes, statutes commonly implicated in intellectual property matters and disputes.

-On this page you will find links and access to Compendium of U.S. Copyright Office Practices, Copyright Circulars, and Electronic Copyright Office (eCO).
+This page links to, and briefly summarizes, the Compendium of U.S. Copyright Office Practices, Copyright Circulars, and the Electronic Copyright Office (eCO).

-Click here for resources surrounding patent research including: Google Patents, Patent Application Information Retrieval (PAIR), USPTO Patent Search Tools, Patent Trial and Appeal Board End to End (PTAB E2E), Patent Assignment Database, and Manuel of Patent Examining Procedure.
+This page links to, and briefly summarizes, helpful resources relating to patents and patent research, including the following: Google Patents, Patent Application Information Retrieval (PAIR), USPTO Patent Search Tools, Patent Trial and Appeal Board End to End (PTAB E2E), USPTO Patent Assignment Database, and the Manual of Patent Examining Procedure (MPEP).

-This page gives access to the two major Trademark search engines for all of your researching needs: Trademark Electronic Search System (TESS), and Trademark Manuel of Examining Procedure (TMEP).
+This page links to, and briefly summarizes, the two major Trademark search engines used for trademark research: the Trademark Electronic Search System (TESS), and the Trademark Manual of Examining Procedure (TMEP).